maciejhirsz/kobold/README.md

 a compiled JavaScript function that will build the `h1` element with the static text around it.

-Everything is statically typed and the macro doesn't delete any information when manipulating the token stream, so rustc can tell you if you've made a mistake:
+Everything is statically typed and the macro doesn't delete any information when manipulating the token stream, so the Rust compiler can tell you if you've made a mistake:

 ```text
 error[E0560]: struct `Hello` has no field named `nam`